 - Content producer.
 Main channel is the blog Changing Way.
 Have guest-posted at ReadWriteWeb, one of the leading publications on social media.

 - Teacher.
-Adjunct Professor at University of Maryland University College, teaching Strategy in the (mainly-online) MBA program.
+Adjunct Professor at Virginia Tech, teaching Strategy in the Evening MBA program, based in Falls Church, Virginia.
 Previously on faculty of the College of Business at Northeastern University in Boston.
 Work there included development and delivery of short courses such as “Blogging and Business” for MBA students.
 Also coordinated/managed the undergraduate capstone course “Strategy in Action.”
 While I was course coordinator, Northeastern was ranked 3rd nationwide for undergraduate strategy teaching by Business Week.

 - Researcher.
 Publications and presentations in top academic outlets (e.g., Strategic Management Journal, Academy of Management conference).
 Ph.D. in Strategic Management from the University of Massachusetts Amherst.